johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

   * All of the above MUST be published in a DNSSEC-signed zone under the domain name that is the identity of the MSA.

+## Enabling Remote MSAs to Lookup Zone Data Added By This DNS Provider

+When using DNS transport between MSAs four types of information is needed to be conveyed from one party to another: notifications (sent as DNS NOTIFY), retrieval of existing data (looked up via DNS QUERY), changes to existing data (sent as DNS UPDATE) and, finally, multi-signer "state" information (sent via the Multi-Signer EDNS(0) OPT).
+For the case of looking up data for a zone that is particular to a specific DNS Provider (eg. the DNSKEY RRs added by that signer or the NS RRs representing the authoritative nameservers for that DNS Provider) this is looked up under domain names constructed from the name of the served zone and the identity of the DNS Provider.

-* For each zone that is managed, publish the data needed for synchronization with other MSAs:
+* For each zone that is managed, the data needed for synchronization with other MSAs is published:
-  * The DNSKEY RRset for the zone consisting of the DNSKEYS that the local signer uses to sign the zone.
+  * The DNSKEY RRset for the zone consisting of the DNSKEYS that the local signer for this DNS Provider uses to sign the zone.
   * The CDS RRset for the zone, representing the KSK that the local signer uses to sign the zone (when needed).
-  * The NS RRset for the zone, consisting of the NS records of the authoritative nameserver that the local signer distributes the signed zone to.
+  * The NS RRs for the zone, consisting of the NS records of the authoritative nameservers that this DNS Provider is responsible for.
   * All of the above MUST be published in a DNSSEC-signed zone under the domain name that is the concatenation of the zone name and the identity of the MSA.
 Example for the zone "zone.example" and the MSA "msa.provider":

 zone.example.msa.provider.
 IN DNSKEY ...
 zone.example.msa.provider.
+IN RRSIG DNSKEY ...
+zone.example.msa.provider.
 IN NS ...
+zone.example.msa.provider.
+IN RRSIG NS ...

 # Migration from Single-Signer to Multi-Signer